ecr007/English-World/Phrases-Vocabulary/C.md

 Cooped up: being confined or restricted in a small or crowded place.

-Comparison shop: look at the prices of the same or similar items in order to decide which to buy
+Comparison shop: look at the prices of the same or similar items in order to decide which to buy.

+Culturally speaking: typically used to refer to a particular cultural context or cultural values.
+E.g: Canadian values emphasize politeness and respect.